LycorisDev/c_game_cimmerian/README.md

 - naturally the C standard library,
 - OpenGL (Open Graphics Library) for the graphics,
 - GLFW (OpenGL Framework) for the windowing (= GUI & input handling),
+- GLEW (OpenGL Extension Wrangler Library) to use the latest OpenGL version available on the machine,
 - and OpenAL (Open Audio Library) for the audio.